viperior/aequus/README.md

 ## Features

 - Recursive calculation of raw materials
-- Support for probabilistic ingredients (things create through a chance-based process)
+- Support for probabilistic ingredients (things created through a chance-based process)
 - Define jobs to produce n quantity of an item and calculate the raw materials needed for the job
 - Define multiple recipes per product